DanielCech/DCTableViewController/README.md

 DCTableViewController library tries to solve these problems:

 1. All you need to do is to describe the presented content in data source.
-TableView methods have default implementation that can be always customized.
+TableView methods have hidden default implementation that can be always customized.

 2. Sections and cells are accessible using their ID instead of indextpath